2014 Salvadoran presidential election

 Presidential elections were held in El Salvador on 2 February 2014, with a second round held on 9 March since no candidate won an outright majority.
-The primary candidates were Vice-President Salvador Sánchez Cerén of the FMLN, San Salvador Mayor Norman Quijano of ARENA, and former President Antonio "Tony" Saca.
-Saca represented GANA, the National Conciliation Party, and the Christian Democratic Party in the UNIDAD coalition.
-Incumbent President Mauricio Funes was ineligible to run for a consecutive second term.
+The primary candidates were Vice-President Salvador Sánchez Cerén of the FMLN, San Salvador Mayor Norman Quijano of ARENA, and former President Antonio Saca.
+Saca represented the Grand Alliance for National Unity, the National Coalition Party, and the Christian Democratic Party in the Unity coalition.
+Incumbent president Mauricio Funes was ineligible to run for a consecutive second term.
 Sánchez Cerén and Quijano emerged as the contestants in the runoff held on 9 March in which Sánchez Cerén was declared the victor.

 Background

 On 22 October 2012, the Supreme Electoral Tribune increased the total number of voting centers and assigned eligible voters to the voting center closest to their address.
 Previously, eligible voters were assigned to municipal voting centers alphabetically, forcing some to travel longer distances to vote.
 The 2014 presidential election will be the first election to follow such rules.

 On 24 January 2013, the Legislative Assembly passed legislation to allow Salvadorans living abroad to vote in all future elections.
 92% of Salvadorans living abroad are based in the United States and Canada.
 According to the Supreme Electoral Tribune, there are 200,000 Salvadorans living internationally who are eligible to vote.
 The Farabundo Martí National Liberation Front's (FMLN) presidential candidate, Salvador Sánchez Cerén, visited southern California to meet with Salvadoran Americans and tour their communities in August 2013.

 In regards to the high crime rate, there has been a two-year-old truce between the Mara Salvatrucha (MS-13) and Barrio 18 gangs that has halved the murder rate.
 Likewise, the 2012 Salvadoran legislative and local elections resulted in a strong showing for the opposition Nationalist Republican Alliance (ARENA) due to the rising crime rates.